Jannie Ruth Scoville -- Orangeburg

-ORANGEBURG -- Jannie Ruth Scoville, 91, fo 898 Stilton Road, died April 28, 2021, at the Methodist Oaks following a brief illness.
+ORANGEBURG -- Jannie Ruth Scoville, 91, of 898 Stilton Road, died April 28, 2021, at the Methodist Oaks following a brief illness.

 Graveside services will be held at 11 a.m.
 Monday, May 3, 2021, at Belleville Memorial Gardens.